 The field of teams that will travel to Russia for next summer's World Cup is complete.

-African qualifying, the European play-offs and two inter-continental play-offs have all been played to complete the cycle before the draw for the finals is made at the beginning of December.
+African qualifying, the European play-offs and two inter-continental play-offs completed the cycle before the draw for the finals at the beginning of last December.

 This is our complete guide to the qualification spots and the teams that have sealed their spot in Russia and to those that came up short in their quest to make the World Cup.